New Kind of Analysis Yields Promise of Diagnostic Test

 It’s not unusual these days for journal studies to end their reports with the comment that the work described “may” lead to a diagnostic test and treatments.
 In most cases one suspects such language is “blue sky” talk, more of a shill to generate financial contributions to the lab in question than it is an accurate reflection of reality.
 But in the case of the Montoya-Davis PNAS study, the notion of a blood test deriving from this work seems more substantial.

-But there was so much more to be absorbed from this study and much that was inferred.
+But there was so much more to be absorbed from this study and much that could be inferred.

 Almost 200 of Jose Montoya’s patients—186, to be precise—were involved, along with nearly 400 healthy controls, pushing the study into the realm of some of the largest legitimate studies of the disease.
 Since seeing his first patient in 2004, Montoya has worked unfailingly to interest and engage his colleagues in ME and his patience and strategies are clearly coming to fruition.